Reading & Writing

 |Enter||Start or pause speech|

 You can add text to track by right-clicking anywhere on Original Layout track and selecting Write Here.
-The following commands will work when editing the text you added.
+The following commands will work when editing the text you added to the track.

 |Alt + Shift + Q||Start or stop speech|